cgali/WAVES-frontend/README.md

 * **Surfers list page** - As a user, I want to see all the surfers’ profile available.

 * **Surfer detail page** - As a user, I want to see the surfer’s profile information (name, level, frequent beaches, the board that it have….).
-And have the possibility of following that surfer.

 * **Events page form** - As a user, I want to be able to make a new event.

 * **Events list page** - As a  user, I want to see a list of all events and search it by name, type or beach.

-* **Event detail page** - As a user, I want to have the option to modify the information inside the event for fix typos error, to add more information or to change the beach or date.
+* **Event detail page** - As a user, I want to have the option to modify the information inside the event for fix typos error, to add more information or to change the beach or date of the event that I'm the owner.
+For other events, I have the opportunity to Join in or Disjoin.
+Also you can make a review and delete your reviews.

-* **Beach list page** - As a user, I want to see a list (or a map) with all the available beaches.
+* **Beach list page** - As a user, I want to see a list with all the available beaches.

 * **Beach detail page** - As a user, I want to see the details of the beach like height of waves, the quality of water and sand, the type of background… Also I want to see the reviews of other users about that beach.

-* **Beach review form** - As a user, I want to be able to make, update or delete a review of that beach and rate that beach.
-As a user master, I need to be able to delete all the reviews that not respect other users or don’t have sense.
+And finally rate the differents specifications about the beach.

 * **About us page** - As a user, I can go to that page to know about the web developer of that app.

+* **Contact page** - As a user, I can go to that page to see the contact information.

 ## _*MVP*_
 * Make a navbar  for the footer (sticky).